 Now that you’ve tested your soil it’s time to determine what you need to do to adjust the soil pH, compactness and microbial life.

-- Too Acidic?
 Many people believe the best way to adjust acidic soil is to add limestone.
 However, limestone only solves half the problem and a lot of lime is needed to fully cover your lawn.
-Whereas traditional pelletized lime only contains calcium, Jonathan Green Mag-I-Cal Plus for Lawns in Acidic + Hard Soils contains calcium, sulphur and iron to naturally adjust the pH of the soil, while also loosening hard soil for increased absorption of nutrients and water.
+Whereas traditional pelletized lime only contains calcium, Jonathan Green Mag-I-Cal® Plus for Lawns in Acidic & Hard Soil contains calcium, sulphur and iron to naturally adjust the pH of the soil, while also loosening hard soil for increased absorption of nutrients and water.

-- Too Alkaline?
 If your soil is too alkaline having a pH above 7.2, then you will need to lower the pH.
-Jonathan Green’s Mag-I-Cal Plus for Lawns in Alkaline + Hard Soils lowers the pH and loosens hard soils.
+Jonathan Green’s Mag-I-Cal® Plus for Lawns in Alkaline & Hard Soil lowers the pH and loosens hard soils.
 The active ingredients in this product are sulfur and calcium sulfate dihydrate which balances soil pH, is important to cell development, and is vital to many grass plant functions.
 When soil is too alkaline and compacted, air, water and nutrients cannot get down to the roots, and the grass will not grow properly.

 “Your soil’s microbial population is just as important as its compaction.
 Jonathan Green Love Your Soil fixes both- it naturally aerates the soil while stimulating microbial life.”